 I suspect that some of the people most interested in tagging all the Jews in Wikipedia dream of a time when those lists might be of service to the police.
 Other might be interested in establishing who Israel can exclude, or keeping their rivals outside the pale.
 Some simply want to recruit for their team.
 It’s a sordid mess.

-The Pajamas.
 Then, there are people with axes to grind, people seeking an edge.
 Did someone’s parents have a connection to the Irgun?
 Then they’re “the son of terrorists”.
 Did someone grow up in occupied Europe?
 Then they’re “collaborators”.
 Did someone emigrate from a disputed territory – someplace in the Balkans, for example?
 Be prepared for endless turf wars between ethnic factions of whom you’ve never heard.
 Did someone once allude in print to their silly schoolboy prank?
 Expect a full section of encyclopedic coverage.

 Some of this is silliness, but some is consequential.
 Just walk into the wikipedia bar and start a nice conversation about whether Turkey is European.
 Remember to duck.